hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/deploy-and-verify-smart-contract.md

 ### Obtain your ECDSA Hex Encoded Private Key

 In order to deploy your smart contract you will need access to your ECDSA hex encoded private key.

-{% hint style="info" %}
+You can find your ECDSA hex encoded private key by logging into [Hedera Portal](https://portal.hedera.com).

 If you need to create a Hedera account, follow the [create a hedera portal profile faucet](https://docs.hedera.com/hedera/getting-started/introduction#create-hedera-portal-profile-faucet) tutorial.
-{% endhint %}

-You can find your ECDSA hex encoded private key by logging into [Hedera Portal](https://portal.hedera.com).

-{% hint style="info" %}
+{% hint style="warning" %}
-Keep your private key accessible as it will be needed in the final step.
+Keep your private key accessible as it will be needed in the following steps.
 {% endhint %}

 ### Choose your RPC_URL